FerMusicComposer/ai-agent/README.md

 This is a project from [boot.dev](https://boot.dev) which consisted in creating a CLI coding agent using [Gemini 2.0 Flash](https://github.com/google/genai) as a model.

 The goal of this project was to make the agent interact with the contents of an specific directory, which for security reasons is the only place where the agent can read and modify files, and also run Python scripts.
+It is basically a toy version of tools like Claude Code or Gemini CLI

 The agent is able to: